 This month we caught up with Music Performance alumnus Abdullah Khalaf.
 Graduating from his MA in 2008, Abdullah went on to study for his doctorate in Music Performance at the University of Southampton.
 He now owns a Musicology Centre in Kuwait that organises cultural events and boasts the largest musicology library in the country.
-This year, the British Council in Kuwait also nominated him for an Entrepreneurial Award, as part of the Study UK Alumni Awards in 2019.
-Abdullah continues to enjoy both composing and performing as a pianist, and is currently an Assistant Professor of Music at The College of Basic Education in Kuwait.
+This year, the British Council in Kuwait nominated him for an Entrepreneurial Award, as part of the Study UK Alumni Awards in 2019.
+Abdullah continues to enjoy both composing and performing as a pianist.
+He is currently an Assistant Professor of Music at The College of Basic Education in Kuwait.

 Studying at Kingston University gave me the opportunity to get exposed to a multicultural community where I learned how to coexist.
 It provided me with an education that exceeded my expectations - my time at Kingston improved my musicianship, playing skills and English language.

 Another important fact is the significant location of Kingston University being surrounded by many historical sites, music venues and some of the most important and oldest libraries in the world.
 Kingston is also a great location because it's only few minutes away from central London.

 The positive energy at Kingston University makes it easy to meet people from different disciplines and we are still friends today.
 We used to gather every week to talk about interdisciplinary topics which gave me the imagination to look at my own major from a different perspective.
 Also, I still miss the events organised by the university.

 Immediately after obtaining my MA in Music from Kingston, I started my PhD at Southampton University.
 Now, I am an Assistant Professor at Kuwait College of Basic Education.
 I also started my own business and opened my own music centre where I follow the British system.
 I also perform concerts both locally and internationally.